 Vail is a city located in Eagle County Colorado.
-Vail has a 2020 population of 5,377.
-Vail is currently declining at a rate of -0.35% annually but its population has increased by 1.59% since the most recent census, which recorded a population of 5,293 in 2010.
+With a 2020 population of 4,741, it is the 117th largest city in Colorado and the 6838th largest city in the United States.
+Vail is currently declining at a rate of -0.98% annually and its population has decreased by -15.55% since the most recent census, which recorded a population of 5,614 in 2020.
+Spanning over 5 miles, Vail has a population density of 1,015 people per square mile.

 According to the most recent ACS, the racial composition of Vailwas: